vsajja/rotowhale/README.md

 The player_ratings.json file is generated using the following basic stages.

-Note that this is server side pseudocode below and not included in this project.
+Note that this is server side pseudocode below and can be found under the `pipelines` directory.
 It is a high level overview for now.

 Stage 1: Use the MLB Stats API to get the current fantasy baseball player pool (40 man rosters) and their seasonal hitting/pitching stats